-Follow these steps to customize the FB2550 Instrument legends.
+Follow these steps to customize the FB2558 Instrument legends.

-- While in the WEIGH SCREEN, press the MENU button on the external keyboard.
+- While in the WEIGH SCREEN, press MENU on the external keyboard. - 2.
+Select LOGIN. - 3.
+Enter the Write Customer Password or Service Password.

-- Select LOGIN.
+Press LOGIN.

-- 3. Enter the Write Customer Password or Service Password.

-- 4. Press the LOGIN button.

-- 5. Select the CONFIGURATION MENU.
+- 4. Select the CONFIGURATION MENU.

 - Press select PROGRAMMABLE LEGENDS.

-- The data entry boxes accept keyboard alphanumeric entries to customize the legends the users will view when operating the instrument.
+- 6. The data entry boxes accept keyboard alphanumeric entries to customize the legends the users will view when operating the instrument.

 - Twenty (20) characters maximum.